SergioBenitez/proc-macro-starter/README.md

   * [`proc_macro2`](https://docs.rs/proc-macro2)

-    Crate that provide types that wrap the unstable `proc_macro` types, providing a stable shim. `syn` exposes types from `proc_macro2`.
+    Crate that provide types that wrap the unstable `proc_macro` types, providing a pseudo-stable shim. `syn` exposes types from `proc_macro2`.
 This crate depends on it solely so that the "nightly" feature is enabled for `proc_macro2` when depended on by `syn` so that the exposed typed from `syn` have all of the unstable behavior.